Selecting an anti-bullying approach is an important decision.

 Through examining Sustainability and Real results.

-In combination, these three layers with the nine key concepts make up the STEPS framework.
+In combination, these 3 layers with the 9 key concepts make up the STEPS framework.

 Download the STEPS framework.

-The nine concepts each present a key question to assist schools to examine an anti-bullying approach.
+The 9 concepts each present a key question to assist schools to examine an anti-bullying approach.

 Each concept is explored through extensive background information and an explanation of key concepts, and concludes with further prompt questions for schools.